coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/3STKYEBTiFU" frameborder="0" allowfullscreen></iframe>
 </div>

 His best friend Rob was coming to visit him in the afternoon.
-They were meeting after a year as Rob went to the different country for his software assignment.
-Finally, Rob, the time has come when Rob arrived.
+They were meeting after a year as Rob went to a different country for his software assignment.
+Finally, the time has come when Rob arrived.
 He was very excited to see Bob's old machine is still working.
-Contrary to Bob, Rob is tech fanatics, he likes new machines and updated software.
+Contrary to Bob, Rob is a tech fanatics, he likes new machines and updated softwares.
 He upgrades to the new version as soon as they get launched and uses it to flaunt.
 Recently when iPhone 7 launched, he became the first customer to own it.

-*Rob asked Bob why you are still stuck with this old computer?*
+*Rob asked Bob why are you still stuck with this old computer?*

 Bob replied: I hate multitasking!